Glen-Ochieng/Determinants-of-Contraceptive-Discontinuation-among-Kenyan-women-R-codes./README.md

 ***Assumptions for this study were as follows***
 1. Each partcipant was assumed to be using one contraceptive at a time.
 2. Once a participant discontinued the contraceptive they were on, they were regarded as censored.

+The variables considered were as follows:
+Independent variables: Age, Contraceptive method currently used, Residence of the particpants( Urban or rural), Wealth tertile (Higher, Medium, Lower), Parity, Marital status, Education Level

 ## 1. Event histogram
 We choose a histogram to demonstrate the concentration of the variable of interest- time to contraceptive discontinuation.
 The visual answers the question, "At each study month how many women discontinued the particular contraceptive they had?"